hiveeyes/beradio/README.rst

 .. tip::

-    You might want to continue reading at the `official BERadio documentation`_, all inline links will be working there.
+    You might want to continue reading at the official `BERadio documentation`_, all inline links will be working there.

 *****
 About
 *****

 *BERadio* is an encoding specification and implementation for efficient communication in constrained radio link environments.
 It is conceived and used for over-the-air communication within the `Hiveeyes project`_.

-Together with Kotori_, a multi-channel, multi-protocol data acquisition and graphing toolkit for building flexible telemetry solutions, it powers the `Hiveeyes system`_ on the gateway side, which you can enjoy by visiting the `Hiveeyes platform`_.
+Together with `Kotori`_, a multi-channel, multi-protocol data acquisition and graphing toolkit for building flexible telemetry solutions, it powers the `Hiveeyes system`_ on the gateway side, which you can enjoy by visiting the `Hiveeyes platform`_.

+*****
+Usage
+*****

+The ``beradio`` Python distribution provides convenient commandline-based decoding tools for working with messages in *Bencode* and *BERadio* formats, called ``beradio``, ``bdecode``, ``bencode``, and ``bemqtt``.

+For more information, have a look at the `BERadio handbook`_.

 ***********
 Environment
 ***********

-There are a number of Arduino sensor nodes in the field communicating unidirectionally via radio link to a central Arduino acting as a gateway.
+There are a number of Arduino sensor nodes in the field communicating unidirectional via radio link to a central Arduino acting as a gateway.
 The gateway Arduino receives message payloads and writes them verbatim to the serial port connected to a Raspberry Pi, which transforms and forwards the messages to a MQTT bus.